Māori people: Performing arts

 Cultural performance of waiata (song), haka (dance), tauparapara (chants) and mōteatea (poetry) are used by Māori to express and pass on knowledge and understanding about history, communities, and relationships.
-Kapa haka is a Māori performance art that originated in the 1880s to perform to tourists including some groups travelling out of New Zealand to perform.
-It was used in the First World War to raise money for the Maori Soldiers’ Fund encouraged by Āpirana Ngata.
+Kapa haka is a Māori performance art believed to have originated with the legendary figure Tinirau.
+It was performed for tourists following European contact, starting in the 1880s; this sometimes involved adaptations to make it more familiar to European audiences.
+It was used in the First World War to raise money for the Maori Soldiers' Fund encouraged by Āpirana Ngata.
 A haka is often performed in a pōwhiri (welcoming ceremony).

 Since 1972, there has been a regular national kapa haka competition, the Te Matatini National Festival, organised by the Aotearoa Traditional Māori Performing Arts Society.
 There are kapa haka groups in schools, tertiary institutions, and workplaces, and it is performed at tourist venues across the country.